oconnor663/jacko.io/posts/snooze.md

     then to not do that again for a while.
 That's just iteration, not snoozing.
     In particular, when [`poll_next`] returns `Ready(Some(_))`, it doesn't register a wakeup.
 Wakeups are only registered when polling returns `Pending`.
-In generator terms, i.e. [the nightly-only `gen` and `async gen` syntax][async_gen], returning an item is a _yield point_.
+In generator terms (using the nightly-only [`gen`, `async gen`, and `yield` keywords][async_gen]) returning an item is a _yield point_.
     Note that there's no way for a stream to somehow "inject" a yield point into `foo`'s critical section.
 (Other than by committing a snoozing crime internally, which isn't the case here, though see `FuturesUnordered` below).
 But in this example, we haven't paused the stream at a yield point.
     Instead, we've paused it at an _await point_, which has registered a wakeup and which does expect to get polled promptly when it's ready.
-That's why this example counts as snoozing.
+That's why this example still counts as snoozing.
 When we start a call to `next`, or in general when `poll_next` returns `Pending`, we either need to keep driving the stream until it yields an item, or else we need to drop the _whole stream_.
 (TODO: This rules out selecting on channel receivers, which probably goes to far.
 Maybe we can make an exception for `Unpin` types?
 Or maybe channel receivers should expose non-`Stream` APIs.
 I'm not sure.)

 [`next`]: https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html#method.next
 [`poll_next`]: https://docs.rs/futures/latest/futures/stream/trait.Stream.html#tymethod.poll_next